apache/seatunnel/docs/en/seatunnel-engine/hybrid-cluster-deployment.md

     job-schedule-strategy: WAIT
 ```

+When `dynamic-slot: true` is used, the `job-schedule-strategy: WAIT` configuration will become invalid and will be forcibly changed to `job-schedule-strategy: REJECT`, because this parameter is meaningless in dynamic slots.

 ## 5. Configure The SeaTunnel Engine Network Service

 All SeaTunnel Engine network-related configurations are in the `hazelcast.yaml` file.